-The estimates of deferred income taxes and goodwill are subject to change based on final determination of fair values of acquired assets and assumed liabilities.
+The estimates of deferred income taxes and goodwill are subject to change based on final determination of fair values of acquired assets and assumed liabilities, which will occur in the third quarter of 2016.
 The purchase price allocation for acquired companies can be modified for up to one year from the date of acquisition.
 No material changes in the purchase price allocation have been made since December 31, 2015.